-Storm water discharge consists of the rainfall runoff, washout from the project site and other sources within the project area.
+Storm water discharge consists of the waste water from the site, rainfall runoff, sub-surface flow and other sources within the project area.
 No national or international standards have been fixed for storm water discharge quality.
 Since the storm water was released from the Project Site, the standard for effluent has been used for compliance.

 Table 3.3 shows the measured storm water discharge quality.
 Most of the measured water quality parameters were recorded higher than the previous month which implies that for the Project Authority should look for better waste management of the project.
-The EC and TDS value is still higher than the standard limit.
-Solid and liquid waste disposal from the construction yard, shed and other sources might be responsible for EC and TDS increase.
+Except EC and TDS, other water quality parameter have been found within the standard limit.
+The EC and TDS value was still higher than the standard limit.
+Wash out form the filling materials of site development are the key cause of higher TDS and EC of the Storm water.
+Moreover, Solid and liquid waste disposal from the construction yard, shed and other sources might be responsible for EC and TDS increase.
 Moreover, the discharge from construction waste water, batching Plant water, washing water, curing water, subsurface water increases the EC and TDS of the storm water discharge.